How We Advise and Why

 If an advisor tells you they know what is going to happen in the market in the next day, week, quarter or year, run for the exit.
 At Journey, we leave prognostication and impossible promises to others.
 Instead, we deal with the proven reality of how markets behave: They go up and go down, and no one can predict precisely when.

 As a result, we make recommendations based on decades of academic and empirical evidence produced by Nobel Prize-winning economists and gathered across time periods and markets from around the world.
-We also adhere to the latest best practices in planning, investing, behavioral economics and even our security and privacy policies.
+As a Boston-based wealth management company, we also adhere to the latest best practices in planning, investing, behavioral economics and even our security and privacy policies.

 Our investment philosophy is a great example of our evidence-based approach to our work.
+We pride ourselves on being one of the best local private wealth management companies in the area.
 Learn about it here.

 We Are in the Boat Together